Part 3: Deep Dive - Spark Window Functions

 The JoinedRow for the above will be represented as,

-The joinedRow[2] will retrieve the string value "a" from the left row, ie. 2nd index starting from left row.
+The joinedRow[2] will retrieve the string value "a" of the left row, which is the 2nd element position in the joined row.

 AggregateProcessor